Skip to content

 2. Registration in register_builtin in crates/alint-rules/src/lib.rs.

-3. Unit tests alongside the impl (snapshot harness arrives with alint-test).
+3. Unit tests alongside the impl (snapshot harness in alint-testkit).

 5. An entry in the Full Example section if the kind is commonly used.